phasorpy.components#

 Returns:

-fractions – Component fractions, one array per component.
+fractions – Component fractions.
 Fractions may not exactly add up to 1.0.

 Return type: